• Skip to main content

 Today I welcome former film executive, Tulco founder and part-owner of the Pittsburgh Steelers, Thomas Tull.

-Though Thomas prefers to remain behind the scenes, you’re definitely familiar with many of the projects he’s been behind as CEO and Chairman of Legendary Entertainment.
+Though Thomas prefers to remain behind the scenes, you’re familiar with many of the projects he’s been behind as CEO and Chairman of Legendary Entertainment.
 The movies he’s produced have grossed over 13 billion dollars worldwide and include blockbusters like Inception, The Dark Knight Trilogy, The Hangover, and Straight Outta Compton.

-In this discussion, we discuss the movie business, how to think differently in an environment that’s resistant to change, learning from our mistakes, and following our intellectual curiosity wherever it may lead us.
+In this discussion, we discuss the movie business, how to think differently in an environment resistant to change, learning from our mistakes, and following our intellectual curiosity wherever it may lead us.

 Here are a few highlights from our conversation: